Con Noi Coast

 Con Noi Beach

-A beach area has already been constructed by building a long break water on the eastern, ocean facing side of the island.
+Developers have already constructed a beach area by building a long breakwater on the eastern, ocean-facing side of the island.
 While it attracts a steady influx of local tourism, the beach itself is of brackish sand and the water somewhat cloudy.
-As such, it would be hard pressed to compete with places like Nha Trang, Mui Nui, Cat Ba, Danang and so on.
-After all, the bay is dominated by mudflats and mangroves that are essential to the ecological diversity here.
+As such, few would rank it alongside places like Nha Trang, Mui Ne, Cát Bà, or Đà Nẵng.
+After all, mudflats and mangroves dominate the bay and play a vital role in supporting the region’s ecological diversity.

-Which is not to say the effort has been wasted.
+Which does not mean the effort has been wasted.
 As a marine research station, a fabulous bird sanctuary, a superb location for recreational fishing and a place of serene natural beauty, it has an attraction second to none.

 Coming down from Phat Diem, the rice fields and palms gradually give way to massive fish farms.
-The startling contrast with the mountains and temples of Hoa Lu gives an estuary serenity that belies the massive effort that has been required to reclaim this tangle of streams, rivers and lakes into irrigation channels, dams, dykes and safe river harbors.
+The startling contrast with the mountains and temples of Hoa Lư creates an estuary serenity that hides the massive effort people have made to transform this tangle of streams, rivers, and lakes into irrigation channels, dams, dykes, and safe river harbors.

 Con Noi Chòi canh